-WHAT IS HSDD, OR LOW DESIRE?
+WHAT IS HSDD, OR LOW SEX DRIVE?

 Hypoactive Sexual Desire Disorder (HSDD) is a deficiency or absence of sexual fantasies and desire for sexual activity.
-It is the diagnostic term for what we commonly know as low desire or low libido or just plain “not wanting to have sex”.
+It is the diagnostic term for what we commonly know as low sex drive or low libido or just plain “not wanting to have sex”.
 There is so much press around HSDD as physicians, sexual health specialists, sex therapists and pharmaceutical companies debate the balance between physiological and psychological sources of low desire.

 There may be any number of reasons why you have no sex drive, some of those may be physiological (that is, physical) and some of those may be psychological and often those two things may be affected by each other.